DataMa-Solutions/docs/core_app/new/integration/tableau.md

 * In Tableau desktop, create a new dashboard
 * Add your source worksheet to this dashboard.
 The source worksheet should appear as included in the left side panel.
 Feel free then to make it a floating object and put that in a small corner (it just needs to be there but doesn't need to be seen!)
 * Drag and drop 'extension' object in the dashboard and select Datama's extension in the [Tableau Gallery](https://extensiongallery.tableau.com/extensions)
-    - Alternatively download the extension manifest file <a href="https://drive.google.com/file/d/1fEN_SQ3smLI8aC0YPFpV4UP6dKWDC8pT/view?usp=sharing" target="_blank" download> here</a>, you should get a .trex file.
+    - Alternatively download the extension manifest file <a id="download-tableau-full-extension" href="#" target="_blank"> here</a>, you should get a .trex file.
 Then in Tableau, in the "add an extension" dialog, select "access local extensions" and find the .trex file you just downloaded.

 Here is an example of a source from the same dataset as above.